JackWink/tweakable/README.md

 v0.0.2

 * Inject int & Integer types
-* Look at generating XML prefs at compile time instead of java
+* Look into generating XML instead of java
+* ... or look to generate more efficient java

 ## Progress